 Downtown Napa

 For a traditional sports viewing experience, try Norman Rose Tavern.
-With a trio of televisions around the bar, sports fans can enjoy tasty cocktails, delicious food, and the “big game,” especially pro games featuring Bay Area favorite teams.
-Downtown Joe’s has a similar setup, only with more TVs (and, in one part of the bar, four televisions set up in such a way that the screens make one giant image).
+With a trio of televisions around the bar, sports fans can enjoy tasty cocktails, delicious food, and watch the Big Game.
+Downtown Joe’s has a similar setup, only with more TVs (in one part of the bar, they have four televisions set up to make one giant image).
 And don’t miss Napa Palisades Saloon.
 With multiple televisions throughout the bar, this place is sure to have your favorite team on TV.
 Plus, with the selection of appetizers and beers on tap, there is an option for most everyone.
 That’s hands down a first down!

 If open air viewing is more your style, The Garden by Tannery Bend Beerworks is one of Napa’s newest venues and features an indoor/outdoor beer garden.
 For the ultimate outdoor experience, you can head down to the Napa Yard across from the popular Oxbow Public Market.
 This fully outdoor experience has communal seating for large groups or firepits where you can watch the game on a large projection screen while drinking your favorite beverage with your four-legged friends which are always welcome.